 Baking is a cinch: scoop the batter into muffin tins and stick in a hot oven for around 20 minutes.

-There they are: risen, golden, and ready to eat!
+Once they are risen and golden, they’re ready to eat!

 All muffins are best warm, still hot from the oven.
 These are instant gratification in muffin form, and fortunately for early birds, there’s not much need to let them cool.